PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 - Using only F, E, i not f, e
     - [F] was used for a fully bent joint, [i] was used to achieve a slightly bent joint, and [E] was used for a straight extended joint. [f] and [e] were avoided.
     - [i-i-i] was used when the finger was meant to look rounded (i.e. “O” handshape)

-- Conventions used for labels where multiple derivations from the baseline are involved:
-    - Handshapes are sorted based on the first listed derivation in the label.
-    - The following order was generally followed for consistency: [derivations involving the fingers (flexion, adduction), involving thumb, “combined”, base(s), “index”]
-    - “Offset” is considered a derivation involving the thumb
-    - Derivations “modified”, “closed” and “open” are positioned fitting to the order in which they apply to the base relative to the other derivation.
-For example: for “spread-open-O” the modification “open” applies before the modification “spread”; for “open-O-index”, “open” must go before “index” because “O-index” is essentially the handshape that is being modified.

-- Labels for combined handshapes:
-    - All combined handshapes that have been coded involve at least one of either “I” or “Y” and have therefore been listed under one of those baseline handshapes as opposed to any other handshape they may be combined with.

 - Finger tuckedness
     - For consistency within a particular handshape group (a baseline handshape and its derivations) a somewhat arbitrary decision was made for certain handshapes that have multiple documented possibilities for finger tuckedness (e.g. L handshapes with fingers 3,4,5 flexion as F-F-F, with the non-selected fingers ‘tucked under,’ vs. with F-F-E, with the non-selected fingers in a fist shape but the distal joints ‘untucked’).